-The fact that Salesian students start 4 A Levels (not 3) allowed me more choices and options.
+The fact that Salesian students do 4 A/S levels (not 3) allowed me more choices and options.
 (Will)

 I thought I would do better with smaller classes.
 (James)

 I realised that Salesian would help me achieve the best grades and I've always liked it here.
 (Sam)